Skip to Content

 The best crystal mine in Arkansas is the Wegner Quartz Mine, located just south of Mount Ida.
 Here, enthusiasts can pay a small fee and enjoy endless hours of exploration and digging.

-An exceptional variety of quartz with unique coloring known as phantom quartz can be found in this location.
-Visitors get to enjoy the thrill of rockhounding in this abundant Arkansas quartz mine and take home whatever they can find.
+An exceptional variety of quartz with unique coloring, known as phantom quartz, can be found in this location.
+Visitors enjoy the thrill of rockhounding in this abundant Arkansas quartz mine and take home whatever they can find.

 What is the Largest Diamond Found in Arkansas?